 CEQA requires environmental review of all government discretionary approvals of projects that may have a significant impact on the environment, covering both public and private projects, and the term project is broadly defined to include more than just physical projects.
-A key purpose of CEQA is to give the public a role in governmental decision-making that effects the environment, and CBC works with clients to assure that this role is meaningful.
+A key purpose of CEQA is to give the public a role in governmental decision-making that effects the environment, and CBM works with clients to assure that this role is meaningful.

 Examples of our work under CEQA include: